Wednesday, May 6, 2026

 Mission accomplished I decided to drive back to the south garden and check the Mexican orchid bush for swallowtails.
 Only a few giants.
 I wandered around and soon found the Big Sit crew.
 They were up to 75 species of birds seen from their 50 feet diameter circle.
 Pretty good.

 I went back to the Mexican orchid (It's actually a species of Bauhinia and not related to orchids) and saw just a bunch of Large Orange Sulphurs and a Western Giant Swallowtail.
 I then checked the nearby fiddlewoods and saw a tiny hairstreak looking thing up high.
 I shot a few phots before it escaped.
 Dang!
 That looks like another Gray Ministreak.
 Then a voice in my head said "Check the eye color."
 Damned if it didn't have green eyes.
-This was a Vicroy's Ministrak and my third Ministrymon species for the day.
+This was a Vicroy's Ministreak and my third Ministrymon species for the day.
 Not much of a shot but it will do.

-It used to be though that Gray Ministreak came in black eyed and green eyed forms.
+It used to be thought that Gray Ministreak came in black eyed and green eyed forms.
 Jeff Glassberg decribed the green eyed form as the Vicroy's Ministreak, naming it after his late wife.
 It really looks different with a much rougher looking underwing surface and the PM band is not as bold.
 Their host plants are also different.
 Some refer to Vicroy's Ministreak as the Pebbly Ministreak.

 Wow!
 And this doesn't include Peggy's Tailed Cecropian.
 This spring season is turning out to be special.